Home » Tournaments » Types of Poker Tournaments Other Than Texas Hold’em and Omaha

 Razz

-Often called the game that players love to hate, Razz remains popular, especially in mixed game settings.
-It is similar to Seven-Card Stud but played as a low game, so it actually resembles A-5 Lowball.
+Often called the game that players love to hate, Razz remains a popular choice, especially in mixed game settings.
+It is similar to Seven-Card Stud but is played as a low game, so it actually resembles A-5 Lowball.

 Razz is a limit game with antes, aces as low cards, and each player receiving two face-down cards and one face-up card.
-The highest face-up card makes that player the bring-in player.
+The player with the highest face-up card becomes the bring-in player.
 Play and betting rounds continue until players have four face-up cards and three face down in total.

 The best possible Razz hand is 5-4-3-2-A, as in A-5 Lowball.